redhat-sap/sap-workshops/sap-integration/README.md

 [![400-left](img/3scale_operator.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_operator.png)

 You can find all the exposed Routes for 3scale under `Networking - Routes` in the `3scale` Project.
-If you filter by `zync-3scale-provider` both the 3scale API Management and Developer Portal urls info will be showed.
+If you filter by `zync-3scale-provider` both the 3scale API Management and Developer Portal URLs info will be shown.
 You will receive this information as well in the email you will get with all the environment information.

 [![500-left](img/3scale_routes.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_routes.png)